esafirm/nolambda.stream/src/pages/articles/2017-12-18---Simple-REST-API-with-AdonisJs/index.md

 category: 'Tech'
 tags:
   - 'Tech'
-description: 'On the last ADB meetup, we have a conversation about what framework we usually use in creating a REST API.
+description: "On the last ADB meetup, we have a conversation about what framework we usually use in creating a REST API.
 Then, Adonis.Js is being mentioned.
-I know Adonis but haven't got a chance to test it, so let's test it now!'
+I know Adonis but haven't got a chance to test it, so let's test it now!"
 ---

 On the last [ADB](https://github.com/AndroidDeveloperBandung/) meetup, we have a conversation about what framework we usually use in creating a REST API.
 Then, [Adonis.Js](adonisjs.com) is being mentioned.
 I know Adonis but haven't got a chance to test it, so let's test it now!